Mathew Klickstein: Career

 His Selling Nostalgia: A Neurotic Novel, a comedic look at so-called "geek culture" and the media frenzy surrounding it was published by Post Hill Press imprint Permuted Press and distributed by Simon & Schuster on August 13, 2019.
 The Washington Post wrote of the novel, "Klickstein ... delivers a searing critique of geek culture and the trouble with indulging nostalgia at the expense of reckoning with reality.
 Though he didn't set out to write a social commentary, it's on that level that he finds the most success."

 Klickstein's first comic book series, You Are Obsolete, is a modern tech twist on Children of the Corn.
 The first issue was published by AfterShock Comics in September 2019.
 The series was featured in a New York Times roundup of forthcoming comics in August 2019.
 AiPT! said of the first issue: "You Are Obsolete #1 is a terrifyingly good read.
 It will keep you guessing with every turn of the page.
 The dialogue is solid, the pacing is on point, and the mystery behind the children is just terrific.
 If you love a good spine-chilling story shrouded in mystery, you need to download this book or get to your local comic shop today.
 Klickstein and Bornyakov definitely have a hit on their hands — Netflix, you need to make a live-action adaption pronto."
 The trade paperback edition of all five issues collected as a graphic novel was originally slated for release April 8, 2020, but was postponed due to complications resulting from the COVID-19 pandemic until June 17, 2020, after which Klickstein traveled on a six-state promotional tour to comic book shops around the Midwest area.

-His six-part audio documentary Comic-Con Begins: Origin Stories of the San Diego Comic-Con and the Rise of Modern Fandom launched June 22, 2021 via Sirius XM and tells the full-story of the largest pop culture event on the planet as told by more than 50 original contributors to the Con and various high-profile celebrity guests.
+His six-part audio documentary Comic-Con Begins: Origin Stories of the San Diego Comic-Con and the Rise of Modern Fandom launched June 22, 2021 via SiriusXM and tells the full-story of the largest pop culture event on the planet as told by more than 50 original contributors to the Con and various high-profile celebrity guests.
 "All of this makes a colorful story, especially from the mouths of the people who lived it firsthand," according to Forbes.

 His middle-grade reader So Good to Be Bad was published as an audiobook original by Blackstone on September 28, 2021.
 Of the humorous throwback to the likes of Roald Dahl, Judy Blume, and Louis Sachar, #1 New York Times bestselling author Gordon Korman proclaimed, "If you like to laugh, this is the GOOD/BAD story for you!"